thisiscid/numhackpad/README.md

 ## Firmware Overview
 numhackpad uses [KMK](https://github.com/KMKfw) firmware.

-- the 16 keys act as a numpad
+- the 16 keys act as a numpad, it is missing the delete key

 ## BOM:
 here should be everything you need to make this hackpad